1998code/SwiftNEWKit/README.md

 - If you want to discuss future roadmap or contribution, please find on Discussions.

 ## FAQ
 Q1.
-Why did the sheet not popup/show loading/show blank?<br />
+Why didn’t the sheet pop up, show loading, or display a blank screen?<br />
 A1.
-Firstly, be sure the latest version in JSON is matching your app version.
-If you are using data.json locally, please check ```,``` is missing or if any typo causes the JSON to no longer be valid.
-If you are using remote data (e.g. Firebase), make sure the JSON structure is the same as the example.<br />
+First, ensure that the latest version in JSON matches your app version.
+If you are using a local data.json file, check for any missing commas(,) or typos that could make the JSON invalid.
+If you are using remote data (such as Firebase), confirm that the JSON structure is the same as the provided example.<br />
 Q2.
 How can I contribute to the project?<br />
 A2.
-Simply pull a request, and someone will review your code.
+Simply pull a request, and the admin will review your code.
 If everything is okay, your changes will be merged and reflected in the next minor version.<br />
 Q3.
-Can I use it in Educational (includ.
-Student's Homework, Class's demo) or NGO or Commerical Projects?<br />
+Can I use it in Educational (include Student's Homework, Class's demo) or NGO or Commerical Projects?<br />
 A3.
 YES.
 This project is under the license of MIT.
-Feel free to use it :)
+Feel free to play it :)

 ## License
 MIT